code4mk/terraform-terragrunt-aws-project/README.md

 To ensure that the GitHub Action workflow runs correctly, you need to set up the following GitHub secret:

 - **`TF_API_TOKEN`**: This is a Terraform Cloud API token used for authentication.

-  **Steps to Add the Secret**:
-  1. Navigate to your GitHub repository.
-  2. Click on the "Settings" tab.
-  3. In the left sidebar, click on "Secrets and variables" and then "Actions".
-  4. Click on the "New repository secret" button.
-  5. Enter `TF_API_TOKEN` as the secret name and provide your Terraform Cloud API token as the value.
-  6. Click "Add secret" to save it.

 ## Update Config File